ACanalejo/politicalculture_unilu2025/README.md

 Additional readings:

+- Almond, Gabriel Abraham, and Sidney Verba.
+"The civic culture: Political attitudes and democracy in five nations."
+(2015): 1-576.

+- Boyd, R., & Richerson, P. J. (1987).
+The evolution of ethnic markers.
+Cultural Anthropology, 2(1), 65–79.

+- Cohen, A. B., Wu, M. S., & Miller, J. (2016).
+Religion and culture: Individualism and collectivism in the east and west.
+Journal of Cross-Cultural Psychology, 47(9), 1236–1249.

+- Cohen, D., Nisbett, R. E., Bowdle, B. F., & Schwarz, N. (1996).
+Insult, aggression, and the southern culture of honor: An" experimental ethnography.".
+Journal of Personality and Social Psychology, 70(5), 945.

 - Bail, C. A. (2014).
 The cultural environment: Measuring culture with big data.
 Theory and Society, 43(3), 465–482.

+- Cao, Y., Zhou, L., Lee, S., Cabello, L., Chen, M., & Hershcovich, D. (2023).
+Assessing cross-cultural alignment between ChatGPT and human societies: An empirical study. arXiv preprint arXiv:2303.17466.

 - D’Andrade, R. (2008).
 Some kinds of causal powers that make up culture.
 In *Explaining Culture Scientifically*, 19-36.

+- Haidt, J., Koller, S. H., & Dias, M. G. (1993).
+Affect, culture, and morality, or is it wrong to eat your dog?
+Journal of Personality and Social Psychology, 65(4), 613.

+- Kitayama, S., Duffy, S., Kawamura, T., & Larsen, J. T. (2003).
+Perceiving an object and its context in different cultures: A cultural look at new look.
+Psychological Science, 14(3), 201–206.

+- Lenz, G. S. (2009).
+Learning and opinion change, not priming: Reconsidering the priming hypothesis.
+American Journal of Political Science, 53(4), 821–837.

+- Miyamoto, Y., Nisbett, R. E., & Masuda, T. (2006).
+Culture and the physical environment: Holistic versus analytic perceptual affordances.
+Psychological Science, 17(2), 113–119.

+- Putnam, R. D. (1994).
+Making democracy work: Civic traditions in modern Italy.
+Princeton university press.

 #### Session 3.
 Social norms and social identity (28.02.25 / 13:45–15:15)